crabbyabby/CSC120-A6/bugLog.md

 Failed unit test: test_sell_exception()

 ## Bug 4
-Brief description: toString() prints out an incorrect description of the planned computer due to the Computer() constructor being incorrect
+Brief description: ResaleShop constructor creates shop already having a computer in its inventory, when it shouldn't have anything
-Failed unit test: test_toString()
+Failed unit test: test_ResaleShop_Constructor()

 ## Bug 5
 Brief description: setOS() always sets the operating system to "None" and not the actual parameter